FREE SHIPPING on purchases over 1,500 CZK 📦

 • Painful menstruation and PMS

-If you don't have regular access to seaweed, fruits, or fatty fish, definitely consider taking an omega-3 supplement.
+If you do not have regular access to sea algae, seafood, or fatty fish, you should definitely consider supplementing with omega-3.

 Magnesium

-Magnesium is the fourth most abundant mineral in the human body, after calcium, sodium, and potassium, and functions in over 300 bodily processes. ( 6 )
+Magnesium is the fourth most abundant mineral in the human body after calcium, sodium, and potassium, and it functions in over 300 bodily processes.
+(6)

-Its key roles include, for example, involvement in muscle and nerve function, protein production, and blood pressure regulation.
-It is important for the nervous system and even reduces cortisol or adrenaline levels.
-In addition, it improves insulin sensitivity, i.e. the sensitivity of cells to insulin, which can please anyone suffering from Polycystic Ovary Syndrome or Type II diabetes.
+Its key roles include involvement in muscle and nerve function, protein synthesis, and blood pressure regulation.
+It is important for the nervous system and even lowers cortisol and adrenaline levels.
+Moreover, it improves insulin sensitivity, i.e., the sensitivity of cells to insulin, which can benefit anyone suffering from Polycystic Ovary Syndrome or type II diabetes.

 • Muscle cramps